top of page

 Above the mountain is a cloud

-burdened with the evening sun.
+burdened with evening sun.

 This day I have been denied you,